7 Flat Fee MLS Companies in Michigan to Sell Your FSBO Home

 However, it’s important to realize that flat fee agents don’t have the incentive of commission to motivate them.
 That means they may not work as hard to negotiate or land the most profit possible from your home sale.

 If you want to sell your home fast and aren’t as concerned about receiving top-dollar for your house, you can seek a cash offer from a house-buying company.
-When you sell for cash, you can sell quickly without having to handle much of the prep work that typical home sales require.
+When you sell for cash, you can sell quickly without handling much of the prep work that typical home sales require.
 The downside to selling for cash is that you may not receive as high of a price as you could if you listed your home on the market.

 Option 3: Discount real estate brokers

 These low-cost brokers can be a solid choice if you want to trim costs.
-Just remember that they tend to make up for low commission by plowing through as many jobs as possible.
-That means they may not give you the same attention and support that a full-service real estate agent would.
-They also don’t shield you from the buyer’s agent’s commission, so don’t forget to factor in buyer-side commission when you’re crunching the numbers.
+Just remember that they tend to make up for low commissions by plowing through as many jobs as possible.

 Option 4: Full-service real estate agents